Power-Expected-Posterior Priors for Generalized Linear Models: PEP Priors for Generalized Linear Models

 \subsection{Further prior specifications}

-To complete the model formulation we need to specify a baseline prior for $\betab$, under each model $M_{\vg}$, and also a prior distribution on the model space ${\cal M} = \{ 0, 1\}^p$, as we are interested in variable selection rather than single-model inference in which case $\vg \in \mathcal{M}$ is fixed.
-In addition, we do not need to specify a prior for $\phi$, which is considered fixed in our setting.
-For models with random (under estimation) $\phi$, we propose working along the lines of \cite{Fouskakis_Ntzoufras_2016_jcgs} and use a flat prior on $\phi$; this will just add one additional step to the MCMC algorithm presented in Section \ref{2.4}.
+To complete the model formulation we need to specify a baseline prior for $\betab$, under each model $M_{\vg}$, and also a prior distribution on the model space ${\cal M} = \{ 0, 1\}^p$, as we are interested in variable selection rather than single-model inference conditionally on the specific choice of $\vg \in \mathcal{M}$.
+In addition, we do not need to specify a prior for $\phi$, which is considered known in our setting.
+For models with random $\phi$, but common across all models, we propose working along the lines of \cite{Fouskakis_Ntzoufras_2016_jcgs} and use a flat prior on $\phi$; this will just add one additional step to the MCMC algorithm presented in Section \ref{pep_gvs}.